Neplex/curvy-potato/README.md

 If you do not specify an application secret key, a random key is used when the server starts.

-You must install the required dependencies with `pip install -r requirement.txt` (we recommend using a [virtual environment](https://virtualenv.pypa.io/en/stable/)).
+You must install the required dependencies with `pip install -r requirements.txt` (we recommend using a [virtual environment](https://virtualenv.pypa.io/en/stable/)).

-You can now start playing with the API by starting it with `python manage.py runserver` and going to <http://127.0.0.1:5000/v1/>
+You can now start playing with the API by starting it with `flask run` and going to <http://127.0.0.1:5000/v1/>

 ## How to use